gitter-badger/auth-middleware/readme.md

 new TokenMiddleware(
     new FirebaseJwtDecoder('a-secret-never-to-commit', ['HS256', 'HS512', 'HS384']),
     [
-        Manipulators::headerExtractor('Authorization'), // look in the `Authorization` header Manipulators::cookieExtractor('token'),         // look in the `token` cookie ],
+        TokenManipulators::headerExtractor('Authorization'), // look in the `Authorization` header TokenManipulators::cookieExtractor('token'),         // look in the `token` cookie ],
-    Manipulators::attributeWriter('token')              // disclose the decoded token using the `token` attribute );
+    TokenManipulators::attributeWriter('token')              // disclose the decoded token using the `token` attribute );
 ```
 The decoder should be swapped if you want to use OAuth tokens or a different JWT implementation.